citusdata/postgresql-topn/README.md

 ### Variables
 ###### `topn.number_of_counters`
 Sets the number of counters to be tracked in a `JSONB`.
-If at some point, the current number of counters exceed this value, the list is pruned.
+If at some point, the current number of counters exceed `topn.number_of_counters * 3`, the list is pruned.
 The default value is 1000 for `topn.number_of_counters`.
 You can increase the accuracy of the results by increasing the value of this variable by sacrificing space and time.
+The pruning process is applied by removing the bottom half of the maintained `top 3*n`.

 # Build
 Once you have PostgreSQL, you're ready to build TopN.
 For this, you will need to include the pg_config directory path in your make command.
 This path is typically the same as your PostgreSQL installation's `bin/` directory path.
 For example: